Clients & Policies

 /**(e.g.,https://secure.partner.com/**) - CONNECT tunnel rules must appear before non-CONNECT rules inside each policy

-effective_mode="tunnel"on the CONNECT tunnel request - Useful for certificate-pinned services that refuse MITM
+effective_mode="tunnel"on the CONNECT tunnel request - Useful for certificate-pinned services that refuse TLS interception

 Warning

 Tunnel mode bypasses content inspection.
-Use only when necessary (e.g., payment gateways with certificate pinning).
+Use it only when necessary, such as payment gateways with certificate pinning.

 Response Caching

-Rules can enable caching for matched responses when the cache subsystem is configured globally.
+Rules can enable caching for matched responses when the shared cache is configured globally.

 [[policy.rule]]